lisefrac/redtrilliumgardens.com/content/posts/what-is-a-native-plant/index.md

 But what does "native" actually *mean*?

-## Sharing an Evolutionary History

-This is a question that Mark Anderson and Dan Jaffe answer at the beginning of [**Native Plants for New England Gardens**](https://bookshop.org/p/books/native-plants-for-new-england-gardens-mark-richardson/10338511):
+This is a question that Mark Anderson and Dan Jaffe attempt to answer at the beginning of [*Native Plants for New England Gardens*](https://bookshop.org/p/books/native-plants-for-new-england-gardens-mark-richardson/10338511):

 > Generally speaking, native is defined by "where" and "when."
 In other words, native plants are considered to be those that existed in a given location at a specific point in time.